bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Charisma (Intimidation) Expert Skill Trick*

-This skill trick acts like demoralize except that you can force any number of creatures that can see and hear you to make a Wisdom saving throw, becoming broken on a failure and frightened of you on a success.
+This skill trick acts like demoralize except that you can force any number of creatures that can see and hear you to make a Wisdom saving throw, becoming broken (surrendering or fleeing) on a failure and frightened of you on a success.
 The frightened state lasts for 1 minute.

 #### Comprehend Dweomer